 I started my studies in social work in Puerto Rico and completed a bachelor’s degree in social work at Dalton State College in the state of Georgia.
 I also completed a master’s degree in social work with a clinical concentration at the University of Georgia.
-I am currently a Ph.D. student in social work at the University of Georgia, where my research focuses on the wellbeing of Latinx individuals, immigrants, and LGBTQ* communities.
-Prior to working in private practice, I worked in various settings with children, youth and families, immigrants, LGBTQ* individuals, people living with HIV/AIDS and other chronic conditions, adults experiencing mental health and substance use difficulties, and community groups.
+I have a Ph.D. in social work also from the University of Georgia.
+I am a professor and my research focuses on the wellbeing of Latinx individuals, immigrants, and LGBTQ+ communities.
+Prior to becoming a professor and working in private practice, I worked in various settings with children, youth and families, immigrants, LGBTQ+ individuals, people living with HIV/AIDS and other chronic conditions, adults experiencing mental health and substance use difficulties, and community groups.
 I have also found a passion for working with communities in the areas of training, education, and empowerment.
 Outside of the therapy room, I enjoy spending time watching the latest movies and reading interesting research articles.

 - Psychosocial and diagnostic assessments for immigration and substance use